JothamWong/serverless-benchmarks/notes.md

 ## things to study or do

+1. figure out isolcpu for kubernetes
+1. cpu pinning
+1. find industry realistic functions and add to benchmarks
+1. function chaining benchmark (pass values or bucket)
+2. check why uploader has bimodal distr for jpg
-1. integrate with azure trace dataset
+2. integrate with azure trace dataset
-2. add more benchmarks from other suites if necessary
+3. add more benchmarks from other suites if necessary
-3. zipkin
+4. zipkin
-4. qemu integration
+5. qemu integration
-5. find out how to integrate gem5 with this (probably very very difficult, so last prio)
+6. find out how to integrate gem5 with this (probably very very difficult, so last prio)